Jean-Baptiste Carrier: Trial and execution

-On 8 February 1794, Carrier was recalled to Paris by Robespierre, after a member of the Committee of Public Safety returned from Nantes with information about the atrocities being carried out, although Carrier himself wasn't put on trial.
+In 1794, a member of the Committee of Public Safety returned from Nantes with information about the atrocities being carried out, although Carrier himself was not put on trial.
+On 8 February 1794, Carrier was recalled to Paris by Robespierre.
 A few months later, the Thermidorian reaction led to the fall of Robespierre and the Committee of Public Safety.
-Carrier's position became dangerously exposed.
-Prisoners he had brought from Nantes were acquitted and released, and denunciations of Carrier's actions increased.
+Carrier's position became exposed.
+Prisoners he had brought from Nantes were acquitted and released, and more people denounced Carrier's actions.
 On 3 September 1794 Carrier was arrested.

 At his trial before the Revolutionary Tribunal, Carrier was quick to denounce allegations of inhumanity, stating "I took but little share in the policing of Nantes; I was only there in passing, being first at Rennes and later with the army.
 My principal task was to watch over and see to the victualing of our troops, and for six months I supplied 200,000 men there without its costing the State a halfpenny.
 Hence I have little information to offer in the matter.
 I know little or nothing of the accused."
-After this statement, a fellow representative, Phélippes, sprang to his feet and vocally charged Carrier with drownings, wholesale executions, demolitions, thefts, pillaging, laying waste to Nantes, famine and disorder, and with the butchering of women and children.
+After this statement, a fellow representative, Phélippes, vocally charged Carrier with drownings, wholesale executions, demolitions, thefts, pillaging, laying waste to Nantes, famine and disorder, and the butchering of women and children.
 Men from the "Marat Company", a militia that Carrier used to purge Nantes, were present during the trial, including Perro-Chaux, Lévêque, Bollogniel, Grandmaison, and Mainguet.
-All these men were appointed directly and indirectly by Carrier and all were part of the Revolutionary Committee of Nantes.
-The jury that heard Carrier's case was left dumbfounded as the trial closed, and passed a unanimous vote for Carrier's execution.
+All were part of the Revolutionary Committee of Nantes, appointed directly or indirectly by Carrier.
+The jury passed a unanimous vote for Carrier's execution.

-The Revolutionary Tribunal therefore declared him guilty of, among other crimes, mass executions of citizens who did not fight against the Republic, through drownings and firing squads, carried out "knowingly, viciously, and with counter-revolutionary intent".
+The Revolutionary Tribunal declared him guilty of, among other crimes, mass executions of citizens who did not fight against the Republic, through drownings and firing squads.
+They declared these executions to have been carried out "knowingly, viciously, and with counter-revolutionary intent."
 Along with two accomplices from the revolutionary committee of Nantes, Carrier was executed by the guillotine in Paris, on 16 December 1794.